Mercedes-Benz SLK-Class (R170): SLK 32 AMG

-The SLK 32 AMG was introduced in 2001, designed to rival the BMW M Roadster and Porsche Boxster S. The car featured the same M112 engine as in the SLK 320, but has a helical twin-screw supercharger and water-to-air intercooler.
+The SLK 32 AMG was introduced in 2001, designed to rival the BMW M Roadster and Porsche Boxster S. The car features an upgraded version of the M112 engine found in the SLK 320, now featuring a helical twin-screw supercharger and water-to-air intercooler.

-The SLK 32 AMG introduced Mercedes’ new ‘SpeedShift’ 5G-Tronic (automatic) transmission, that allow for manual shifting of the gears, and faster automatic downshifts before overtaking.
+The SLK 32 AMG introduced Mercedes' new SpeedShift 5G-Tronic (automatic) transmission, that allows for manual shifting of the gears, and faster automatic downshifts before overtaking.
 There was no manual transmission option available for the SLK 32 AMG.

 The SLK 32 AMG features a more angular steering wheel, AMG instrument dials, an updated front and rear bumper with larger air intakes, and larger brakes; from 300 mm, upgraded to 334 mm in diameter.
 SLK 32 production started from January 2001, to March 2004.
 A total of 4,333 were produced; 979 were sold in Germany, 2,056 were imported to the US, and 263 to the UK.